Why NLR recycles lighting ballasts.

 NLR recycles PCB and non-PCB ballasts to make sure PCB’s and other hazardous compounds stay out of the environment.
 PCB’s are a class of chemical known as polychlorinated biphenyls.
 They are highly stable compounds, which are entirely man-made, and do not occur naturally.
 Because studies show these compounds are toxic to humans, fish, and birds ballasts are regulated as universal waste.
 The EPA moved to prohibit the manufacture of PCB ballasts after 1979.
 However, since lighting ballasts have a long useful life there are still many PCB ballasts in circulation.

 Even ballasts marked “No PCB’s” can still contain chemicals with hazardous characteristics.
 That is why NLR recommends recycling all ballasts regardless of labeling.
-Besides removing dangerous elements, this enable the reuse of any valuable components of the ballast.
+Besides removing dangerous elements, this enables the reuse of any valuable components of the ballast.

 Accepted Ballast Types